 - What dates do I need to be available?

 Please direct questions to firstname.lastname@example.org.

 Any RISD degree candidate may submit a proposal.
 Collaborations are welcome, and more than one proposal per entrant is allowed.
 Brown University students may apply with a collaborating RISD student.

 How is the winning project selected?

 Jurors select a group of finalists.
-Finalists are notified immediately and scheduled to meet with the jurors to discuss their proposals in the Museum during the week of Monday, November 14.
-Two proposals will be selected for implementation.
+Finalists are notified and scheduled to meet with the jurors in the Museum to discuss their proposals.
+Two proposals are selected as winners.

 - Entering into a contract with the Museum specifying responsibilities.

 - Executing temporary projects as presented to the jurors, making only those modifications required and reviewed by the jurors and Museum staff.

 - Participating in at least two scheduled planning meetings and a studio visit with Museum staff.

 - Installing and deinstalling work under the supervision of the Museum’s registration, security, installation and digital-content staff, as applicable.
 The site must be restored to its original state.